 Now for Part C, so just real quick here I had to use this equation because it's the only one that had all the variables I needed, this was straightforward I was asking for the potential energy so you plug all the numbers you have into the potential energy equation, now here this problem is talking about two points, it's saying if I release here what's the speed over here?
 So, I'm going to use energy, right?
 Because I have a moving spring so I'm going to use energy so kinetic initial + potential initial + work non-conservative is kinetic final + potential final, there's no kinetic energy to begin with because you push, hold it there and then you release it from rest, there is potential energy (elastic potential energy) because a spring is compressed as long as you have an X then you have a potential energy, there's no work done by non-conservative force, non-conservative forces are friction there's no friction here or external forces, a spring force is a conservative force so it doesn't count as non-conservative, there is going to be a kinetic final right here there is a velocity and that's actually what I want to calculate what is that velocity or speed?
 But there is no potential because at the end of this the launch speed happens when you've crossed 0 and yet at that point your potential energy is 0.
 If you look here what's happening is that all your potential energy which is the stored energy due to the fact that you compressed against the spring goes entirely into kinetic energy so your compression gets transferred into speed, right?
 So, let's do this 1/2Kx squared this is initial, I will put a little I there and this is 1/2MV squared and that's final so I'll put a little f there, notice that the masses won't cancel anytime you have a spring problem like these masses will not like we're used to seeing most of the time, OK?
 And if I want to know V final which is what we're looking for V final I can move the M to the other side and then I can take the square root of both sides at this point obviously you can just plug in a bunch of numbers but I do want to show that this X technically gets out of there, right?
 So, if you want to make this I guess nicer or neater probably not necessary unless your professor wants you to make it as cute as possible toward the end but you know this is the simplest form you can have now we can plug in some numbers here, K is 500 we solved it earlier, mass is 4 we were given that and the initial position we're given as well, that's 0.2 and if you do all this you get 2.24 meters per second, OK?
 And that's our final velocity which is our launch speed, Cool?
 So that's it for this one I have a practice problem for you guys that's basically the opposite instead of you launching a spring launching a block with a spring there's a block there will hit a spring and compress against it, I want to give this a shot and hopefully get it right let's try it.

-Problem: A 4-kg block moving on a frictionless, horizontal surface with 20 m/s strikes a massless, horizontal spring of force constant 600 N/m.
+Practice: A 4-kg block moving on a frictionless, horizontal surface with 20 m/s strikes a massless, horizontal spring of force constant 600 N/m.
 Calculate the maximum distance that the block will compress the spring by.

-Example: Springs in Rough Surfaces12m
+Example #2: Springs in Rough Surfaces

 Hey guys, in this video I want to talk about energy problems with springs and friction so we're going to have horizontal springs, a block attached to it or being pushed by it and we're going to have kinetic friction as well let's check it out, so what's special about these problems is that when we have springs horizontal springs and rough surfaces there are going to be two forces acting on the block, the spring will be pushing the block and there will be friction as well so we have two forces will be force of spring and friction and there will be kinetic friction, right?
 And there are two distances, there is going to be the distance that the block will travel we usually call this D or delta X and the compression of spring the deformation on the spring, compression it could also be extending the spring and deformation would be a more precise term there and that's usually we usually use X to denote the two sometimes those distances will be the same, let's check out this problem here.